privacybydesign/irma-frontend-packages/README.md

 ```
 ./build.sh
 ```

+Be aware that the packages are built using the dependencies from `npm`, If you make local changes in one package, the changes are not automatically included into other packages that use the changed package as dependency.
+If you do want to fully build locally with local changes, check the [development guide](#development).

 If you need to build one specific package and the general script is not suitable to you, then you can look at the README of the particular package for package specific instructions.